 - Shoe-button (South Africa)

-Loxosceles spp are found in South America, United States, Australia, and commonly in the tropics.
+Loxosceles spp is found in South America, United States, Australia, and commonly in the tropics.

 - Violin spiders